-As of December 31, 2023, approximately 13.69% of the HIT's Mortgage Securities guaranteed by Fannie Mae or Freddie Mac were backed by single family loans.
+As of December 31, 2024, single family loans constituted approximately 26.71% of all Fannie Mae or Freddie Mac guaranteed assets held by the HIT.
 Fannie Mae and Freddie Mac are currently operating certain mortgage refinance, modification and loss mitigation programs with funds from federally sponsored programs for distressed single family borrowers.
 Fannie Mae and Freddie Mac may provide financial incentives to loan servicers and borrowers who participate in certain of these programs.
 These programs may result in higher-than-expected rates of repurchase of the loans backing these Mortgage Securities by the mortgage originators or servicers, which would have the same effect as if the mortgage loans had been prepaid more quickly than anticipated.
 However, certain other existing market conditions could reduce the likelihood of prepayment on Mortgage Securities backed by single family loans.
+Political uncertainty or federal government policy changes (such as the elimination of subsidies or changes to the structure of Fannie Mae or Freddie Mac) could heighten the risks associated with securities issued or guaranteed by Fannie Mae or Freddie Mac.